cadeyrn/keep-or-delete-bookmarks/README.md

 You installed Keep or Delete Bookmarks to show and remove bookmarks, so it should be clear why the permission is needed to read and modify your bookmarks.

+#### optional permissions

+##### access your data for all sites

+The add-on checks the bookmarks by sending a request to the appropriate URLs.
+This cannot work without the permission to access these sites.
+Keep or Delete Bookmarks asks at runtime for this permission if you want to execute this check.

 #### silent permissions